nuxt-community/firebase-module/docs/content/en/community/migrate.md

 The helper function `movePluginBeforeAuthHelper` has been removed.

-If you need to run certain plugins AFTER Firebase has been initialized but BEFORE the `onAuthStateChanged()` listener is set up, you can now use the `subscribeManually: true` config and then manually subscribe the `onAuthStateChanged()` listener after your other plugins are initialized as described [here](/service-options/auth#subscribemanually).
+If you need to run certain plugins AFTER Firebase has been initialized but BEFORE the `onAuthStateChanged()` listener is set up, you can now use the `subscribeManually: true` config and then manually subscribe the `onAuthStateChanged()` listener after your other plugins are initialized, as described [here](/service-options/auth#subscribemanually).

-### 5 - ...